-(2) Local service outage report.
-ETCs not subject to WAC 480-120-412 and 480-120-439(5) are required to report local service outages pursuant to this subsection.
-The report must include detailed information on every local service outage thirty minutes or longer in duration experienced by the ETC. The report must include:

-(a) The date and time of onset and duration of the outage;

-(b) A brief description of the outage and its resolution;

-(c) The particular services affected, including whether a public safety answering point (PSAP) was affected;

-(d) The geographic areas affected by the outage;

-(e) Steps taken to prevent a similar situation in the future; and

-(f) The estimated number of customers affected.

-(3) Report on failure to provide service.
-ETCs not subject to WAC 480-120-439 are required to report failures to provide service pursuant to this subsection.
-The report must include detailed information on the number of requests for service from applicants within its designated service areas that were unfulfilled for the reporting period.
-The ETC must also describe in detail how it attempted to provide service to those applicants.

-(4) Report on complaints per one thousand handsets or lines.
-The report must provide separate totals for the number of complaints that the ETC's customers made to the Federal Communications Commission, or the consumer protection division of the office of the attorney general of Washington.
-The report must also generally describe the nature of the complaints and outcome of the carrier's efforts to resolve the complaints.

-(5) Certification of compliance with applicable service quality standards.
-Certify that it met substantially the applicable service quality standard found in WAC 480-123-030 (1)(h).

-(6) Certification of ability to function in emergency situations.
-Certify that it had the ability to function in emergency situations based on continued adherence to the standards found in WAC 480-123-030 (1)(g).

-(7) Advertising certification, including advertisement on Indian reservations.
-Certify it has publicized the availability of its applicable telephone assistance programs, such as Lifeline, in a manner reasonably designed to reach those likely to qualify for service, including residents of federally recognized Indian reservations within the ETC's designated service area.
+(4) Advertising certification, including advertisement on Indian reservations.
+The ETC must also certify it has publicized the availability of its applicable telephone assistance programs, such as Lifeline, in a manner reasonably designed to reach those likely to qualify for service, including residents of federally recognized Indian reservations within the ETC's designated service area.
 Such publicity should include advertisements likely to reach those who are not current customers of the ETC within its designated service area.

-WAC 480-123-080 Annual plan for universal service support expenditures.
-(1) Not later than July 31 of each year, every ETC that receives federal support from any category in the federal high-cost fund must report on:

-(a) The planned use of federal support related to Washington state that will be received during the period October 1 of the current year through the following September; or
+(5) Upcoming year report Not later than July 1 of each year, every ETC that receives federal support from any category in the federal high-cost fund must report the planned use of federal support related to Washington state that will be received during the up-coming calendar year.
+The report must include the Company’s budgeted gross capital expenditures and maintenance expense for the coming calendar year along with a description of major projects and affected exchanges.

-(b) The planned investment and expenses related to Washington state which the ETC expects to use as the basis to request federal support from any category in the federal high-cost fund.

-(2) The report must include a substantive plan of the investments and expenditures to be made with federal support and a substantive description of how those investments and expenditures will benefit customers.
+(a) The report must include a substantive plan of the investments and expenditures to be made with federal support and a substantive description of how those investments and expenditures will benefit customers.

-(3) As part of the filing required by this section to be submitted in 2007, and at least once every three years thereafter, a wireless ETC must submit a map in .shp format that shows the general location where it provides commercial mobile radio service signals.
+(b) As part of the initial ETC petition for federal high-cost support, and at least once every three years thereafter, a wireless ETC must submit a map in .shp format that shows the general location where it provides commercial mobile radio service signals.